MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 [!INCLUDE [The include file for the license requirements in Mesh](../Includes/license-requirements-for-Mesh.md)]

-### What if I limit user permissions with corporate policies
+### What if I limit user permissions with corporate policies?

 If you do not *allow* users with Teams and Office licenses to create Groups, Sharepoint/OneDrive sites, or use Mailbox/Calendar, the user may notice the following: